pyomeca/biosiglive/docs/paper.md

 Examples are provided to guide the user and documentation is available.

 # Features

 `biosiglive` is divided into five independent modules.
-The main features are described below:
+The main features are described below.

- - `Processing`: real-time and offline data processing,
+- `Processing`: real-time and offline data processing.
- - `Interfaces`: interfaces of standard software such as Vicon Nexus (Oxford, UK) or Delsys Trigno Community  (Boston, USA),
+- `Interfaces`: interfaces of standard software such as Vicon Nexus (Oxford, UK) or Delsys Trigno Community  (Boston, USA).
 - `Visualization`: real-time signal visualization,
- - `Streaming pipeline`: pipeline to stream, process, disseminate and save data in real time,
+- `Streaming pipeline`: pipeline to stream, process, disseminate and save data in real time.
 - `File I/O`: saving data in binary format at every time frame.

 ## A Biomechanical example: Electromyographic pipeline

 `biosiglive` provides examples for different biomechanical tasks such as getting and processing EMG signals or any generic analog devices from Nexus, compute live cadence from a treadmill, or applying a calibration matrix to raw signals.
 More advanced examples are available such as computing and showing 3D joint kinematics from a marker set.